BL00DY-C0D3/Echo-VR-Server-on-Docker/README.md

 ```
 bash ./install.sh
 ```
-and it will ask you everything needed like IP, Port, Name, Region.
+and it will ask you everything needed like IP, Port, Name, Region and more.

 **You are done.**

 To start a new container just run the run.sh script with
 ```
 bash ./run.sh
 ```
 Every running Container will stay on as long as you dont stop them manually.
 Even after reboot!
-See  at **Important Things** for more important informations
+See  at **Important Things** for more important informations.

 # Install and configure it all by yourself